sfl0r3nz05/ICSsVirtualForCiberSec/README.md

 ## Component, Container and Network Setup

-- This section explains how to build and set-up the containers that will be imported in both the `docker compose` and `GNS3`.
+- This section explains how to build and set-up the containers that will be imported in both `docker compose` and `GNS3`.

   1. [OpenPLC container creation](./documentation/Components/OpenPLC.md)